njbergam/njbergam.github.io/_pages/about.md

 Research
 ======
-I'm interested in theoretical computer science, especially the foundations of machine learning, geometric data analysis, and (approximation) algorithms (for massive data).
+I'm interested in the foundations of machine learning.
+I am drawn to problems where algorithmic, statistical, and geometric perspectives overlap, e.g. subjects like geometric data analysis and low-dimensional metric embeddings.
 I am also quite excited by the interdisciplinary possibilities of mathematical modelling, having done projects in natural language processing and geostatistical modeling.

 Teaching